 1 scoop (1.7 g) per day or as recommended by your health care professional.

-Lactobacillus acidophilus is a beneficial bacterial strain that is normally found in the human intestinal tract and mouth and is commercially used in dairy products for the production of acidophilus-type yogurt.
-L. acidophilus ferments various carbohydrates producing lactic acid, a short chain fatty acid that increases the absorption and bioavailability of minerals.
+Lactobacillus acidophilus is a beneficial bacterial strain that is normally found in the intestinal tract and mouth and is commercially used in dairy products for the production of acidophilus-type yogurt.
+L. acidophilus ferments various carbohydrates to produce lactic acid, which increases the absorption and bioavailability of minerals.
 This includes calcium, copper, magnesium and manganese.
-The L. acidophilus La-14 strain has been specifically chosen for Ortho Biotic because of its strong adherence and survivability.
-It has been demonstrated to tolerate exposure to stomach acid, bile salts and antibiotics, including Ciproflaxin, Polymyxin B and Tetracycline.
+The production of lactic acid also promotes health by creating an inhospitable environment for invading microbes.
+L. acidophilus has been shown to protect intestinal cells by competing for adhesion space in the gut against harmful bacteria, such as E. coli.
+The L. acidophilus strain in Ortho Biotic has been specifically chosen because of its strong adherence and survival attributes in the GI tract.
+It has been demonstrated in vitro to tolerate exposure to gastric acid and bile salts, and has the ability to withstand antibiotics including Ciproflaxin, Polymyxin B and Tetracycline.

-Bifidobacterium bifidum has been shown to effectively compete with harmful bacteria such E. coli Staphyolococcus aureus and Camplylobacter jejuni.
-This suggests that B. bifidum’s lactic acid and acetic acid production provides an antagonistic action against pathogens to help maintain microflora balance.
+Bifidobacterium bifidum has been shown to effectively compete with harmful bacteria such as E. coli, S. aureus and Camplylobacter jejuni, which suggests B. bifidum’s lactic acid and acetic acid production provides an antagonistic action against pathogens to help maintain microflora balance.

-Lactobacillus plantarum is a beneficial bacteria commonly found in fermented foods, including sauerkraut, pickles, brined olives and sourdough.
+Lactobacillus plantarum is a beneficial bacteria commonly found in fermented foods including sauerkraut, pickles, brined olives and sourdough.
 L. plantarum has been found to compete against strains of Clostridium difficile and Clostridium perfringens, due to the production of bacteriocins (lethal proteins) that inhibit bacterial growth.
 Studies have also demonstrated that L. plantarum helps boost the immune response by stimulating Th1-mediated immunity.

-Saccharomyces boulardii is a probiotic yeast that was first isolated from the skin of the tropical fruits lychee and mangosteen in 1923.
-S. boulardii plays a role in supporting immune defense by increasing levels of the crucial antibody, secretory IgA, and creating a first line of defense that helps bind and clear harmful bacteria.
+Saccharomyces boulardii is a probiotic yeast that was first isolated from the skin of the tropical fruits lychee and mangosteen in 1923 by French scientist Henri Boulard, following the observation that mangosteen consumption controlled occasional diarrhea in natives of Southeast Asia.
+S. boulardii plays a role in supporting immune defense by increasing levels of sIgA, creating a first line of defense that helps bind and clear harmful bacteria.